-If you have further questions regarding an injury, it may be necessary to discuss more with your employer, or hire a lawyer for more advice.
+If you have further questions regarding an injury, it may be necessary to discuss more with your employer or hire a lawyer for more advice.

 You’ll Probably Need To Hire An Experienced Attorney

 It’s unfortunate when you’re injured on the job, but there are options available to you.
-Injury and workers compensation laws have a special relationship that is often difficult to understand.
-You may need to hire a qualified personal injury lawyer to better understand and handle your case.
-Your attorney can inform you of the different options available to you with regards to an injury that occurred in a work setting.
+Injury and workers’ compensation laws have a special relationship that is often difficult to understand.
+You may need to hire a qualified Louisiana personal injury lawyer to better understand and handle your case.
+Your attorney can inform you of the different options available to you with regard to an injury that occurred in a work setting.
 Also, if you need to appear in court or before a judge, your lawyer can help represent you in those times.

 Gordon & Gordon Law Firm has been representing clients in the Northwest Louisiana area for over 30 combined years of experience.
 Attorneys Stephen Gordon and Daniel Gordon founded the law firm of Gordon & Gordon to provide legal representation for people who have been personally injured due to the fault of others.
 They both work and live right here in the Ark-La-Tex area and will provide a free consultation to you if you call our offices today.